spack/spack/lib/spack/docs/signing.rst

 runners pick up jobs primarily from the spack/spack project and execute them in PR pipelines.

-A small number of runners operating exclusively in the AWS cloud are registered as specific *protected* runners on the spack/spack project.
+A small number of runners operating on AWS and at affiliated institutions are registered as specific *protected* runners on the spack/spack project.
 In addition to protected runners there are protected branches on the spack/spack project.
-These are the ``develop`` branch any release branch (i.e. managed with the ``releases/v*`` wildcard) and any tag branch (managed with the ``v*`` wildcard) Finally Spack’s pipeline generation code reserves certain tags to make sure jobs are routed to the correct runners, these tags are ``public``, ``protected``, and ``notary``.
+These are the ``develop`` branch, any release branch (i.e. managed with the ``releases/v*`` wildcard) and any tag branch (managed with the ``v*`` wildcard) Finally Spack’s pipeline generation code reserves certain tags to make sure jobs are routed to the correct runners, these tags are ``public``, ``protected``, and ``notary``.
 Understanding how all this works together to protect secrets and provide integrity assurances can be a little confusing so lets break these down:

 -  **Protected Branches**- Protected branches in Spack prevent anyone other than Maintainers in GitLab from pushing code.
 In the case of